 Before you give waste to someone else, check:

 - Are they an Environment Agency registered waste carrier?

 - Where is the waste going?
 A legitimate company should not object to being asked questions.

 - That you get a proper receipt (Waste Transfer Note) detailing what has been removed, and where it will be going.
 See that the Company/trader details are included.

 If in any doubt as to whether someone is a legitimate waste carrier or proper waste removal company, and they ask you to pay cash on the spot without giving you a waste transfer note, do not allow them to take your waste.

 A fixed penalty notice of up to £200 may be issued to householders if your waste is found fly-tipped, or there is evidence that you did not make appropriate checks.

 Businesses must keep proper records for 2 years or face a fixed penalty notice or prosecution.
 Email firstname.lastname@example.org if you need advice about your responsibilities.

 Where to take excess household rubbish

-The ClearWaste app is a free and easy to use app to report fly tipping using your mobile phone plus much more.
+The ClearWaste app is a free and easy to use app to report fly-tipping using your mobile phone plus much more.
 Reports are immediately sent to the council to action.
-Keep up to date on the progress of your report via the app or the ClearWaste web site.
-The ClearWaste app can be used any where in the UK, no need to worry about sending it the right council the app knows which council to send it to.
+Keep up to date on the progress of your report via the app or the ClearWaste website.
+The ClearWaste app can be used anywhere in the UK.
+No need to worry about sending it to the right council, the app knows which council to send it to.